 The InfoFrame Length Field is contained in the third byte of each InfoFrame.
 This length field is the total number of bytes in the InfoFrame Payload.
 It does not include the Type, Version, or Length fields.
-In the case of the Vendor-Specific InfoFrame, the length includes the IEEE Registration ID, also called "company_id" or OUI, as well as any additional bytes defined by the vendor to be in the InfoFrame (see Table 6).
+In the case of the Vendor-Specific InfoFrame, the length includes the IEEE Registration ID, also called OUI, as well as any additional bytes defined by the vendor to be in the InfoFrame (see Table 6).
+The IEEE Company ID (CID) can be used in place of the OUI.
 If the InfoFrame Length field is not set correctly, Sinks might not be able to parse the InfoFrame correctly.